hckrngnr/thc/README.md

 - Anyone who wants complete privacy

 ### The Bottom Line:
 > "Other apps encrypt your messages but expose your identity.
-HackerChat encrypts everything — your messages, your connection, your location, and your keys.
+THC - The Hacker Chat encrypts everything — your messages, your connection, your location, and your keys.
 It's not just secure messaging.
 It's invisible messaging."

 ---

-**HackerChat** — *Encrypted.
+**THC - The Hacker Chat** — *Encrypted.
 Anonymous.
 Untraceable.*